dji-sdk/Mobile-SDK-Doc/source/ios-tutorials/UXSDKDemo.md

 Generating Pods project
 Integrating client project

 [!]
-Please close any current Xcode sessions and use `UILibraryDemo.xcworkspace` for this project from now on.
+Please close any current Xcode sessions and use `UXSDKDemo.xcworkspace` for this project from now on.
 Sending stats
 Pod installation complete!
 There are 2 dependencies from the Podfile and 2 total pods installed.
 ~~~